The following letter was submitted by the Seaford Board of Education

 - Keeping a vacant building will lead to its increased deterioration and result in additional unnecessary expense and potential liability to the district.

-In October 2011, the district with the real estate firm of Greiner-Maltz to market the building and land.
-Greiner-Maltz, marketed the building and land to approximately 1,500 potential suitors who had the credentials to buy the building and land and/or lease it.
-Of the 1,500 potential suitors, BK at Seaford, LLC, the owners who are principals of the Engel-Burman Group, to the Board of Education.
-After negotiations over the past several months, the Board of Education to sell the building and land for a price of $5,193,500.
+In October 2011, the district contracted with the real estate firm of Greiner-Maltz to market the building and land.
+Greiner-Maltz marketed the building and land to approximately 1,500 potential suitors who had the credentials to buy the building and land and/or lease it.
+Of the 1,500 potential suitors, BK at Seaford, LLC, the owners who are principals of the Engel-Burman Group, presented an offer to the Board of Education.
+After negotiations over several months, the Board of Education accepted their final offer to sell the building and land for a price of approximately $5 million.
 This sale is conditioned upon two items.

-- The first is that the sale is subject to the approval by the voters of the Seaford School District.
+- The approval by the voters of the Seaford School District.

-- The second condition is that BK at Seaford, LLC, obtains the necessary zoning approvals from the Town of Hempstead to build 100 to 113 condominiums.
+- That BK at Seaford, LLC, obtains the necessary zoning approvals from the Town of Hempstead to build 100 to 113 condominiums.

 The revenues from the sale of the building and land, and the future property tax revenues from the new residences will have a positive financial impact on the school district.